Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

 * `csr_origin` - (Optional, string) Whether key-pair generation will be `local` or `service` generated.
 Default is `local`.

-* `tags` - (Optional, set of strings) List of Certificate Tags defined in Venafi Platform.
+* `tags` - (Optional, set of strings) List of Certificate Tags defined in Venafi Control Plane.

 ## Attributes Reference